stefanofa/awesome/TOPICS.md

 *   [miurla/morphic](https://github.com/miurla/morphic) - An AI-powered search engine with a generative UI

-*   [sadmann7/tablecn](https://github.com/sadmann7/tablecn) - Shadcn table with server-side sorting, filtering, and pagination.
+*   [sadmann7/tablecn](https://github.com/sadmann7/tablecn) - Data table and data grid components built with shadcn/ui, featuring sorting, filtering, pagination, infinite scrolling, and real-time collaboration.

 *   [imskyleen/animate-ui](https://github.com/imskyleen/animate-ui) - Fully animated, open-source component distribution built with React, TypeScript, Tailwind CSS, Motion, and Shadcn CLI.
 Browse a list of components you can install, modify, and use in your projects.